AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs;

 As expected, we get a compilation error in this case.
+The issue is that the partial view cannot be allowed to mislead the client about what's possible.
+In this case, if the partial view allows assignment, then the full view must actually provide assignment.
+But the partial view can restrict what is actually possible, so a limited partial view need not be completed in the full view as a limited type.

 Limited and nonlimited in full view